 Note: For the more serious travel geeks out there, United Airlines books these awards into “XN” class.
 These are the awards only available to cardholders and folks with Premier elite status. 🙂

-The information for the United Club Card and United Club Business Card has been collected independently by Million Mile Secrets.
+The information for the United Club Business Card and the United Business Card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 Which Flights Have More Award Seats for Cardholders?